ElecGiuseppe-lab/FPGA-Grayscale-Images-Spatial-Filtering-Circuit/README.md

-# FPGA implementation of spatial filtering circuit for 2D grayscale images
+# FPGA implementation of spatial filtering circuit for 2D grayscale images using Isotropic Kernel